SeungKang/blaj/README.md

 ## [General]

+The [General] section defines the `exeName` and whether the configuration file is `disabled`.
-The [General] section is required and there should be only one entry per configuration.
+The section is required and there should be only one entry per configuration.

 ### `exeName`